Blueberry Cottage Cheese Muffins

 Introduction

-These blueberry cottage cheese muffins bake up tender, protein-forward, and lightly sweet, with juicy berries and a hint of cinnamon because I don't do dry muffins.
+These blueberry cottage cheese muffins bake up tender, moist, and lightly sweet, with juicy bursts of fresh blueberries in every bite.

 Ingredients (12 servings)